asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 # JSON Schema Validation

-Your probably pulling & pushing data to and from a JSON RESTful api, right?
+Your probably talking JSON with a RESTful api, right?
-If you care about making a great application, you need to care about error handling.
-Both on the client and the server side.
-Handling timeouts and dead API's is easy enough, but handling corrupt data can be tricky.
-Protecting against corrupt data usually leaves an ugly footprint in your code.
+If you care about creating a great experience, you need to take error handling seriously.
+Handling timeouts and http error codes is pretty straight forward, but handling corrupt data can be tricky.
+It often leaves an ugly footprint in your code.
 Lot's of **if**'s and **hasOwnProperty**'s.
 Instead, using [json-schema](http://json-schema.org), you can validate your JSON data first and be sure it is as expected.

 ## JSON-Schema

 >  A JSON Media Type for Describing the Structure and Meaning of JSON Documents

-Example; If you have some simple JSON Data:
+Example; If you have some JSON Data:

 	{
 		"title" : "Kapsokisio"